kukushi/Lily/README.md

 ### Cache Types

-`MemoryCache` do it's work in the memory level.
-When the App is terminated, all content will be removed.
+`MemoryCache` do it's work on the memory level.
+When the App is terminated, all the content will be removed.

 `QuickCache` is base on `MemoryCache`.
 It'll write all the content into disk in the right time at a whole.

 `DiskCache` is base on `MemoryCache`, too.
-It do the disk level cache every time you set content for a key.
+It do the disk level cache every time you modify content for a key.

 ## Requirements